ariputri/login-php-native/README.md

 # About login-php-native
-A simple login form with PHP native and JavaScript
+A simple login form with PHP native

 # How to Create
 1. Create the Form file or login.php